-The Legend Fires North West Stages is run by Motorsport (North West) Limited and will be only the second car rally in England to take advantage of the Road Traffic Act updated legislation.
+The Legend Fires North West Stages is run by Motorsport (North West) Limited and in 2019 was the second car rally in England to take advantage of the Road Traffic Act updated legislation.
 This became law in 2017 and allows Councils to close public roads for motor sport events.
 The legislation took many years to achieve and the interest across motorsport enthusiasts was significant.

-The event will take place over the weekend of 22nd/23rd March with a ceremonial start in Garstang Hight Street on the Friday evening and competitive high-speed action on Saturday 23rd.
+Next year’s event will take place over the weekend of 20th/21st March with current proposals including the popular ceremonial start in Garstang High Street on the Friday evening and competitive high-speed action on Saturday 21st.

 The rally’s organisers represent some of the best Motor Clubs in the region and all are well versed in the art of providing tough and demanding rallies, whilst still allowing competitors and spectators a full day’s enjoyment.

 The aim is to offer a real challenge to the competitor and an action-packed day for spectators and in the process raise a significant amount of money for charity.
 In 2019 the event was able to donate £11,500 to various charities with the vast majority of that money going to local organisations.
-The main benefactors from the 2019 event will be North West Air Ambulance and Derian House Children’s Hospice.
+The main benefactors for 2020 will be announced in due course.

-The rally is run with the full support and agreement of Wyre Council, Garstang Council, Lancashire Highways, the emergency services and the governing body for four-wheel motorsport in the UK, ‘Motorsport UK’.
+The 2019 rally was run with the full support and agreement of Wyre Council, Garstang Council, Lancashire Highways, the emergency services and the governing body for four-wheel motorsport in the UK, ‘Motorsport UK’.
 The organisers are in discussions with the various councils in respect of the 2020 event.

-The rally will have its headquarters at Myerscough College and will offer 12 stages, three of which are on closed public roads.
+The rally will return to Myerscough College as its headquarters and is planned to offer 12 stages, all of which are on closed public roads.
 More detail will be released as and when venues are confirmed.